alanjbates/bigquery_view_deployer/README.md

 Your GCP project cloud build service account needs to have the BigQuery Admin IAM role: _yourGCPprojectnumber_@cloudbuild.gserviceaccount.com

 When you create the triggers in each environment you can tie a specific branch to each project's trigger to manage.
+In my application we have GCP environments for Dev, QA, Prod each with thier own build triggers so you can deploy code up through the environments.

-master branch = gcp-project-id-dev
+* master branch = gcp-project-id-dev

-qa branch = gcp-project-id-qa
+* qa branch = gcp-project-id-qa

-prod branch = gcp-project-id-prod
+* prod branch = gcp-project-id-prod

 ### Python Script

-The bq_view_deployer.py script loops through each .sql file in the repo and will create/repalce them in BigQuery.
+The bq_view_deployer.py script loops through each .sql file in the repo and will create/replace them in BigQuery.

 It replaces dynamic variables in the .sql file text:
 * _RUN_PROJECT_ID with the current project id eg: gcp-project-id-prod